blazium-engine/blazium-docs/contributing/documentation/editor_and_docs_localization.rst

   given file will be grouped together.
-For example, if the "source string location" indicates ``editor/code_editor.cpp``, the current string (and the nearby ones) is defined in the ``editor/code_editor.cpp`` code file, and is thereby related to the code editors in Godot (GDScript, shaders).
+For example, if the "source string location" indicates ``editor/code_editor.cpp``, the current string (and the nearby ones) is defined in the ``editor/code_editor.cpp`` code file, and is thereby related to the code editors in Blazium (GDScript, shaders).
 - The online documentation's translation template is generated from the source RST files in the same order as seen in the **table of contents**, so for example the first strings are from the front page of the documentation.